isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *argument*: a value passed to a function or a template, in which it is accessed through a parameter.
 * *array*: a homogeneous sequence of elements, usually numbered, e.g., `[0:max)`.
 * *assertion*: a statement inserted into a program to state (assert) that something must always be true at this point in the program.
-* *base class*: a class used as the base of a class hierarchy.
-Typically a base class has one or more virtual functions.
+* *base class*: a type that is intended to be derived from (e.g., has a non-`final` virtual function), and objects of the type are intended to be used only indirectly (e.g., by pointer). \[In strict terms, "base class" could be defined as "something we derived from" but we are specifying in terms of the class designer's intent.\] Typically a base class has one or more virtual functions.
 * *bit*: the basic unit of information in a computer.
 A bit can have the value 0 or the value 1.
 * *bug*: an error in a program.
 * *byte*: the basic unit of addressing in most computers.
 Typically, a byte holds 8 bits.